UO-CS210/wildfire/docs/HOWTO.md

 ## Challenge yourself

 There are many variations on naive k-means.
 For example, when one of the clusters becomes empty, you might consider "stealing" half the points from a cluster with more than its share, thereby subdividing the largest clusters.
 There are many good sources online describing both small variations and completely different approaches to clustering.

 You might also experiment with selecting the data.
 We have been treating all wildfires as equivalent, regardless of size.
 We see a very large number of wildfire records around the Portland metropolitan area, but some of them are very small.
 Could it be that a small fire near a major metropolitan area is more likely to be observed and recorded than a small fire in a more rural area?
-Would you get different clusters if you used only records of larger fires (e.g., using the `DailyAcres` column to select first of at least 10 acres)?
+Would you get different clusters if you used only records of larger fires (e.g., using the `DailyAcres` column to select fires of at least 10 acres)?